Cornelius-Cellier/multiple-linear-regression-project/README.md

 # multiple-linear-regression-project
-An assignment for the Python introduction course @EDHEC
+Python project for a python course @EDHEC with Clement DELAHAYE & Nicolas RONGEARD